bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 CONSTRAINT | Function
 :-----------|:------------
 NOT NULL | Prevents any NULL value from being placed in the column PRIMARY KEY | Makes sure that every value is unique in the column.
 Each table needs to have one of these.
 You can still create a table without a PRIMARY KEY, but it is bad form.
-There can only be one column defined by a PRIMARY KEY.
+There can *”be only one”* column defined by a PRIMARY KEY.
 UNIQUE | Makes sure that every value is unique in the column.
 Unlike the PRIMARY KEY, there can be more than one column defined as ‘UNIQUE’ in a table
 DEFAULT | Used to define a value if one has not been inserted into the database.
 We used it above to insert 0 as a default value if nothing is put into the column ‘price’.
 AUTO_INCREMENT | Used to automatically add a number to the last rows value when a new row is created.
 The default value for AUTO_INCREMENT is 1, but can be changed by the command AUTO_INCREMENT = n, where n is the number by which you would like to increment by.
 For example, if the last row had the value 6, and my AUTO_INCREMENT is set to 2, my next row would be 8.